An Interview with OUR FOUNDER

 What makes Bodhimaya different?

 Secondly, we genuinely care about people.
-Knowing how closely we work with our clients, people often ask how we keep our boundaries and ensure that we don't get emotionally involved with our work.
-The answer is, we don't keep our boundaries and we do get emotionally involved.
+Knowing how closely we work with our guests, people often ask how we keep our boundaries and ensure that we don't get emotionally involved with our work.
+The answer is that we do get emotionally involved.
 This is how we are able to deliver such a high standard of care.
 We are passionate and emotionally invested in our work and in the people that look to us to help them achieve their goals.

 How did you get interested in meditation and studying the mind?